-- A. Removal of earth incidental to and reasonably required in connection with the construction of any building, appurtenant walk or driveway, septic system, swimming pool or other accessory uses and expansions thereto, for which all permits required by the Town of Hubbardston have been granted, provided the quantity of materials removed shall not exceed that displaced by the portion of the building or accessory use below grade; - B. Removal of earth in the course of customary agricultural use of land; - C. Removal of earth in compliance with the specific requirements of an approved subdivision plan; not including individual house lot development. - D. Removal of earth in the normal use of a cemetery: - E. Removal of earth from land in public use; the Town will, however, develop a transition plan for the earth removal operations conducted by the Town for the extraction and processing of road maintenance materials at the so-called "town pit" on Pitcherville Road. - F. Removal of earth for the construction, maintenance and repair of existing roadways or fire ponds, including the installation of utilities and appurtenances.
+- A. Removal of earth incidental to and reasonably required in connection with the construction of any building, appurtenant walk or driveway, septic system, swimming pool or other accessory uses and expansions thereto, for which all permits required by the Town of Hubbardston have been granted, provided the quantity of materials removed shall not exceed that displaced by the portion of the building or accessory use below grade; - B. Removal of earth in the course of customary agricultural use of land; - C. Removal of earth in compliance with the specific requirements of an approved subdivision plan; not including individual house lot development. - D. Removal of earth in the normal use of a cemetery; - E. Removal of earth from land in public use; the Town will, however, develop a transition plan for the earth removal operations conducted by the Town for the extraction and processing of road maintenance materials at the so-called "town pit" on Pitcherville Road. - F. Removal of earth for the construction, maintenance and repair of existing roadways or fire ponds, including the installation of utilities and appurtenances. - G. Removal of earth on a single lot, involving an excavation of no more than five hundred (500) cubic yards or less in one year..